 Thank you for the opportunity to assist you with your 5500 filing requirements this year."

-HTML option: This option is only available if you "Specify a Server" under the Email/Server Settings described above.
+HTML option: This option is only available if you use "Specify a Server" under the Email/Server Settings described above.
 Once you have the box checked for ‘HTML Email?’, then an html editor bar will appear below the Subject line for you to edit the email.
 You do not need to know html to use this feature.

 Testing.
 We have provided the ability to test your email settings (and html if applicable) for each of the standard emails.
 Please note that the "!@!CustomLanguage", "!@!Username" and "!@!Password" text will be customized for the user and either left out of the email if blank or filled in with the appropriate information (if there is no custom language the "!@!CustomLanguage" text will not appear).